coderwls/zeebe/docs/src/introduction/install.md

 The logging configuration is located at `/usr/local/zeebe/config/log4j2.xml`.

 The configuration of the docker image can also be changed by using environment variables.
+The configuration template file also contains information an the environment variables to use for each configuration setting.

 Available environment variables:

  - `ZEEBE_LOG_LEVEL`: Sets the log level of the Zeebe Logger (default: `info`).
- - `ZEEBE_HOST`: Sets the host address to bind to instead of the IP of the container.
+ - `ZEEBE_BROKER_NETWORK_HOST`: Sets the host address to bind to instead of the IP of the container.
  - `BOOTSTRAP`: Sets the replication factor of the `internal-system` partition.
- - `ZEEBE_CONTACT_POINTS`: Sets the contact points of other brokers in a cluster setup.
+ - `ZEEBE_BROKER_CLUSTER_INITIALCONTACTPOINTS`: Sets the contact points of other brokers in a cluster setup.
  - `DEPLOY_ON_KUBERNETES`: If set to `true`, it applies some configuration changes in order to run Zeebe in a Kubernetes environment.